gnunicorn/blog/_drafts/tech-creationist-canvas-explained.md

 ## Benefactors

 Here you should think of the **benefactors** of the technology in question: Who has this problem, for whom is this a really big issue?
 Think outside of the general scope, think about people and organisation for whom such a technology has the biggest impact.
 Those are the ones with the strongest need for it.
 In a second step think about the solution and who else might benefit from that.
-There might be third parties which aren't primary benefactors of the technology but through its impact become interested in helping or aiding it.
+There might be third parties that aren't primary benefactors of the technology, but through its impact could become interested in helping it grow.

 These are the people you should and want to build the technology for – UI and UX-Wise.
 Always keep them in mind as the users or supporters of your technology.
 The technology is for them.
 It doesn't matter if you build the best technology in the world, if they can't afford it or use it (because there is no electricity or internet in your target region), the technology is useless.